dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## EDHOC External Authorization Data Registry

-IANA has registered the following new labels in the "EDHOC External Authorization Data" registry under the group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)":
+IANA has registered the following new label in the "EDHOC External Authorization Data" registry under the group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)":

 ~~~~~~~~~~~~~~~~~~~~~~~
 Label: TBD5